Frustrated with your LinkedIn results?

 3 – You’ve never proactively used LinkedIn while job searching.

-Remember – a successful social media strategy requires you to engage on a regular basis with others.
+A successful social media strategy requires you to engage on a regular basis with others.
 Even if you’re not feeling particularly “social,” failing to reach out to others on LinkedIn can be a grave mistake.

 Researching company contacts, job openings, or networking leads is one of the main benefits of LinkedIn.
 You can contact a hiring manager with a short message of interest, review the background of others in your field, or maintain connections with thought leaders in your industry – all steps you should be taking if you’re serious about finding a great opportunity.